The Spectral Approach to Linear Rational Expectations Models: Existence and Uniqueness

-where the left hand side converges in $\mathscr{H}^m$.
-We say that \eqref{eq:lrem} has no solution in general if it is possible to find a $\xi$ satisfying the conditions above such that no solution to \eqref{eq:lrem} exists.
-A solution $X$ is unique if whenever $Y$ is also a solution, then $X_t=Y_t$ in $\mathscr{L}^m$ for all $t\in\mathbb{Z}$. \end{defn}
+where the series converge in $\mathscr{H}^m$.
+We say that $(M,N)$ has no solution in general if it is possible to find a $\xi$ such that no solution to $(M,N)$ exists.
+A solution $X$ is unique if whenever $Y$ is also a solution, then $X_t=Y_t$ for all $t\in\mathbb{Z}$. \end{defn}

-The model in \eqref{eq:lrem} is understood as a set of structural equations relating current expected and lagged values of the endogenous process $X$ to exogenous economic forces $\xi$, which enter the system on the right hand side through $\varepsilon$. $X$ typically consists of economic variables of interest such as output, inflation, and interest rates. $\xi$ may consist of economic forces that enter explicitly into $\varepsilon$ such as shocks to technological growth or economic policy.
-Occasionally, researchers also consider solutions driven by economic forces that do not appear explicitly in $\varepsilon$ but are nevertheless considered to influence the behaviour of the solution (e.g.\ see the discussion of ``animal spirits'' by \cite{farmer}).
-The dimension of $\xi$ may be larger or, as is typically the case in modern LREMs, smaller than the dimension of $X$.
+By Definition \ref{defn:lrem}, if a unique solution (or at least a unique selection from among all possible solutions) exists for every covariance stationary $\xi$, then the LREM is a mathematical system that transforms arbitrary covariance stationary inputs into covariance stationary outputs \citep{kalmanetal,kailath,hd,sontag,caines}.
+If no solution exists for a given $\xi$, then the LREM is said to have no solution in general (it will often be convenient to consider purely deterministic $\xi$ to show that no solution exists in general).
+The restriction to covariance stationarity involves no loss of generality as $X$ and $\xi$ describe deviations away from steady state in modern LREMs (see e.g. \cite{galibook}; non-stationary LREMs are studied in \cite{linsys}).

-The class of models considered in Definition \ref{defn:lrem} includes the class of structural equation models ($M$ and $\varphi$ are constants), the class of stationary structural VARMA models ($M$ and $\varphi$ are matrix polynomials in $z^{-1}$), and all LREMs considered in \cite{canova}, \cite{dd}, and \cite{hs}.
-For example, the model of \cite{sw}, studied in Section 6.2 of \cite{hs}, consists of $m=14$ endogenous variables and $n=7$ exogenous shocks.
+Definition \ref{defn:lrem} also restricts attention to causal solutions.
+This is because the purpose of an LREM is to explain the behavior of economic variables in terms of past and present economic shocks and to obtain impulse responses.
+It makes little sense to consider models where current inflation is determined by a future shock to technology, for example.
+Note, however, that we do not impose invertibility of $\xi$ in terms of $X$ as it is not necessary for our purposes, although it does become necessary for estimation purposes (see \cite{ident}).